Inconsistency of Islands in Theories with Long-Range Gravity: A resolution using massive gravity

 As we have already mentioned, it is known through direct calculation that $m_n^2$ is nonzero for AdS branes embedded in AdS spaces.
 But even if this had not been known, our analysis above could have been used to deduce this fact.

 We would like to make a few comments. \begin{enumerate} \item In a previous paper \cite{Geng:2020fxl}, we studied the system with two branes, where a specific linear combination of the localized gravitons is massless.
 One of the results of \cite{Geng:2020fxl} was that if one studies minimal surfaces with endpoints on both branes then the only such surface is the horizon.
 In the higher-dimensional description, this implies that the entanglement wedge of the defect, where the branes meet, is the entire exterior of the black hole.
 Therefore, even in the dimensionally-reduced description, this entanglement wedge extends up to the asymptotic boundary and is not an island.
 In \cite{Geng:2020fxl}, we also studied islands on a single brane that are relevant for the entanglement between internal degrees of freedom on the defect.
 But if one studies islands on one brane then the effective description in terms of the localized-gravity theory on that brane has access only to a linear combination of a massive and massless graviton.
 Correspondingly, the asymptotic form of the metric on a single brane does not give us access to the total energy on that brane.
 Therefore the results of \cite{Geng:2020fxl} are entirely consistent with the reasoning advanced in this paper. \item It is sometimes proposed that an island with a massless graviton can be studied by starting with an AdS black hole that partially evaporates into a non-gravitational bath allowing for a massive graviton, after which one ``switches off'' the coupling between the bath and the AdS space.
-Since an arbitrary operation on the boundary can distort the geometry deep in the bulk, the process of ``switching off'' the coupling could, in principle, cause the island to vanish.
-The viability of this procedure is not clear but it wouldn't change our essential point that the island exists only when the graviton has a mass.
-In any case, since this idea involving a time-dependent coupling has never been made precise, we do not study it in this paper. \item It is also not possible to obtain operators that commute with the asymptotic Hamiltonian by dressing them to an ``end-of-the-world'' brane, since such a brane must interact with the ambient metric.
+However, a closer analysis of the causal structure of this process reveals that the graviton is always massive in the island.
+This is explained in appendix \ref{appdecoupling}. \item It is also not possible to obtain operators that commute with the asymptotic Hamiltonian by dressing them to an ``end-of-the-world'' brane, since such a brane must interact with the ambient metric.
 Therefore, in theories with long-range gravity, the brane must itself be dressed to the asymptotic boundary.
 The asymptotic boundary Hamiltonian then measures the energy of the brane and that of additional excitations.
 So even if one dresses an excitation to the brane, the excitation still transforms under time-translations generated by the asymptotic Hamiltonian. \end{enumerate}